jimfoltz/NFM-for-SketchUp/README.md

  * lightF
  * lightB

-Multiple special names can be used.
+Multiple special names can be used for any material, separated by a space.

 ## Exporting Car Codes ##

-* Select *Show Code* from SketchUp's *Plugins/Need for Madness/Show Code* menu item.
+* Select *Show Code* from SketchUp's **Plugins > Need for Madness > Show Code** menu item.
 * Copy and paste the code into the NFM Car Maker code editor.
+* Press Save & Preview